gromacs/gromacs/docs/install-guide/index.rst

 Mac with a range of compilers and libraries for a range of our configuration options.
-Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 5.1 through 7, versions 16 and 18 of the Intel compiler, and Clang versions 3.4 through 5.
+Every commit in our git source code repository is currently tested on x86 with a number of gcc versions ranging from 5.1 through 8.1, version 19 of the Intel compiler, and Clang versions 3.6 through 7.
 For this, we use a variety of GNU/Linux flavors and versions as well as recent versions of Windows.
 Under Windows, we test both MSVC 2017 and version 16 of the Intel compiler.
+Other compiler, library, and OS versions are tested less frequently.
 For details, you can
 have a look at the `continuous integration server used by GROMACS`_, which runs Jenkins_.